 As is often the case in a small town, Mexico doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Mexico with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.19% of adults in Mexico have a bachelor's degree or advanced degree.
+The education level of Mexico citizens is a little higher than the average for US cities and towns: 22.89% of adults in Mexico have at least a bachelor's degree.

-The per capita income in Mexico in 2022 was $31,786, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
-This equates to an annual income of $127,144 for a family of four.
+The per capita income in Mexico in 2022 was $44,306, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $177,224 for a family of four.

 The people who call Mexico home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mexico residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mexico include German, English, Irish, Dutch, and Swiss.
+Important ancestries of people in Mexico include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Mexico is English.
 Other important languages spoken here include Spanish and Polish.